 Here are its best qualities:

-Needle Bearing System – unlike other pieces of equipment within the same price range, the Fringe Sport boasts four needle bearings in its sleeve that supports its rotational mechanism.
+Needle Bearing System – unlike other pieces of fitness equipment within the same price range, the Fringe Sport boasts four needle bearings in its sleeve that supports its rotational mechanism.
 This allows for smoother, quieter, and better spins with every lift,

 - It has a center knurl feature